Annapolis, Maryland: Museums, historical sites, and monuments

 The Banneker-Douglass Museum, located in the historic Mount Moriah Church at 87 Franklin Street, documents the history of African Americans in Maryland.
 Since its opening on February 24, 1984, the museum has provided educational programs, rotating exhibits, and a research facility.
 Admission is free.

-Preble Hall, named for Edward Preble, houses the U.S. Naval Academy Museum, founded in 1845.
+Preble Hall, named for Edward Preble, houses the United States Naval Academy Museum, founded in 1845.
 Its Beverley R. Robinson Collection contains 6,000 prints depicting European and American naval history from 1514 through World War II.
 It is also home to one of the world's best ship model collections, donated by Henry Huttleston Rogers.
 Rogers's donation was the impetus for the construction of Preble Hall.
 The museum has approximately 100,000 visitors each year.

 The Hammond-Harwood House, located at 19 Maryland Avenue, was built in 1774 for Matthias Hammond, a wealthy Maryland farmer.
 Its design was adapted by William Buckland from Andrea Palladio's Villa Pisani to accommodate American Colonial regional preferences.
 Since 1940, when the house was purchased from St. John's College by the Hammond-Harwood House Association, it has served as a museum exhibiting a collection of John Shaw furniture and Charles Willson Peale paintings.
 Its exterior and interior preserve the original architecture of a mansion from the late Colonial period.

 Annapolis City Dock lies at the foot of Main Street that slopes down from Church Circle and St. Anne's Church.
 The dock is now a narrow waterway from Spa Creek, once named Carrol's Creek with the dock area called Dock Cove, into the heart of the lower town.
 At the head of the dock is a small park with the Kunta Kinte-Alex Haley Memorial with the Market House and a traffic circle in an expanse of asphalt surrounded by historic buildings.
 The Market House, though relatively modern, stands in a vicinity occupied by similar market houses dating to 1730 when the city market was moved from the State House area to the head of the dock.
 The dock itself is now used largely by recreational vessels rather than the commercial boats and boats of Chesapeake Bay watermen selling catches.
 The dock and surroundings are part of the Colonial Annapolis National Historic Landmark (NHL) District.